quandquang1312/count_down/README.md

 # Count Down

 ## Introduction
 Are you having a problem to not get bored at work?
 And the only thing you want while working is to go home.
 Let the count down c++ console application helps you with that.
 The application was designed with that and only that purpose.
-For any purposes beside that, please don't use it.
+For any purposes beside, please don't use it.

 ## Installation
 - Download the source code and put it anywhere you want on your device.